kubernetes/community/sig-big-data/charter.md

 ### Out of scope

+- Promoting or otherwise advocating for any specfic big data project
-Software and tooling communities that have no intersection with data science or big data.
+- Software and tooling communities that have no intersection with data science or big data.

 ## Roles and Organization Management